kczan/TwitterClone/readme.md

 python3 manage.py runserver
 ```
 You can now access the website through http://localhost:8000 using any web browser.

+**Docker**
+You can deploy the app to the Docker container using provided files.
+To launch webapp:
+- cd into repository
+- run ```bash docker-compose up -d --build```
+- run ```bash docker ps``` to display running containers
+- find container id for web container
+- run ```bash docker exec -t -i container_id bash```
+- run migrations and create superuser
+- connect website at localhost:8000

 **If you want to get the Secret key, please contact me via fchrzan@gmail.com**

 ## Coming soon